Syrine28/overlap_reg/README.md

 After that, I created a function that superimposes the moving image on top of the fixed image starting at the optimal offset.

-An example of a horizontal alignment of 2 pvc scans :

 NOTE THAT the images were scaled down by half in order to have a faster program, especially for row alignments.

-An example of a pvc row alignment :

 I also created another alignment function based on the same principles but that uses cma.
 It was very buggy in the beginning because I had to adapt the sigma and the x0 values to each alignment which wasn’t an easy nor a fast process.
 Adding a noise handler and increasing the population size also helped in reducing the off and inadequate results.